zulip/zulip-gci/README.md

 Almost all GCI discussion (and discussion of Zulip more generally) happens on our developers' server, https://chat.zulip.org.
 Create an account and say hi on the "introductions" topic of the "GCI general" stream!
-When you signed up, hopefully you checked the box that says you are a GCI student.
-This will have subscribed you to the following streams:
+When signing up, check the box that says you are a GCI student.
+This will subscribe you to the following streams (among others):

 * `GCI announce`: Messages from the Zulip GCI mentors.
 * `GCI tasks`: Task-specific discussion or help.